GibbsConsulting/django-plotly-dash/docs/template_tags.rst

 This tag should not appear more than once on a page.
 This rule however is not enforced at present.

+If this tag is used, then the :ref:`header and footer <plotly_header_footer>` tags should also be added to the template.

 .. _plotly_header_footer:

 The ``plotly_header`` and ``plotly_footer`` template tags